amishra3/smart-image/README.md

 * **lazyEmptyPixel:** URL of an empty pixel image to hide the image while lazy loading (type: string, default: a data URL of an empty pixel gif)
 * **lazyLoaderClass:** Class name to add to the image while it is lazy loading, for further styling (type: string, default: "loading")
 * **lazyLoaderStyle:** CSS styles to add to the image while it is lazy loading, for hiding the image, while keeping the space it takes (type: object)
-* **loadHidden:** Determines if hidden images are to be loaded.
-By default this is the case if using the smart loader, and not if disabling it, but setting this value to true or false can force a different behavior. (type: boolean, default: undefined)

 #### Customizing with the data-component JSON